wso2/docs-mi/en/docs/reference/connectors/google-firebase-connector/google-firebase-connector-example.md

 ## Setting up the environment

-You need to create an application at Google Firebase and get the credentials required.
+You need to create an application in Google Firebase and get the credentials required.
 Please follow [Setting up Google Firebase]({{base_path}}/reference/connectors/google-firebase-connector/google-firebase-setup/) on how to do that.

-## Setup the Integration Project
+## Setting up the integration project

 Follow the steps in [create integration project]({{base_path}}/develop/create-integration-project/) guide to set up the Integration Project.

-1. Select Micro Integrator and click on `+` in APIs to create a REST API.
+1. Select Micro Integrator Extension and click on `+` in APIs to create a REST API.
 2. Specify the API name as `FirebaseNotify` and API context as `/firebasenotify`.
 You can go to the source view of the XML configuration file of the API and copy the following configuration.
    ```xml
    <?xml version="1.0" encoding="UTF-8"?>